-The Dell Alienware AW3821DW offers an immersive and responsive gaming experience at a reasonable price.
+The Dell Alienware AW3821DW offers an immersive and responsive SDR gaming experience.

-Thanks to its low input lag, quick response time, high refresh rate and G-SYNC, you can enjoy smooth gameplay without any visual artifacts, while the vibrant colors, big screen with high resolution and strong peak brightness with local dimming take the picture quality to the next level.
+Thanks to its low input lag, quick response time, high refresh rate and G-SYNC, you can enjoy smooth gameplay without any visual artifacts, while the vibrant colors, big screen with high resolution and strong peak brightness take the picture quality to the next level.

 While it can’t be factory-overclocked like the other G-SYNC models, we find that 144Hz is plenty at 3840×1600, and the difference between 144Hz and ~170Hz would be hardly noticeable anyway.